AnaBondiguel/Project-Prioritization-Client-2/README.md

 <br />

-# R6.Deploy the application to a cloud hosting service
+# R6.Deploy the application to a cloud hosting service & R10.
+A link (URL) to your deployed website

 Front-End